zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 548.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 You can also go to our website to take a look at our ESL Podcast Store for additional courses in English, and our ESL Podcast Bl og, where you can pick up additional vocabulary, cultural information, and some  hints on improving your English.

 This episode is called “Working for an Impossible Boss.”  the word “impossible” (not possible) here means a boss who is very difficult to w ork for, somebody who is so difficult we may say that it is almost impossible to w ork for this person.
 It’s a dialogue between Mr. Mann and Laura, and uses some v ocabulary that you might find when you are having an argument with your b oss.
 Let’s get started.